openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

             feel free to test and post any bugs you may find in thecomments section.
 Please note, this is an initial version.

-  6. Patches have been made for small bugs like long long warnings andenumeration ending with a ˜,™.
+  6. Patches have been made for small bugs like â€œlong longâ€ warnings andenumeration ending with a â€˜,â€™.
 More serious bugs, if reported will betended to when encountered.

 Another important change that I would like to implement is the use of auniform build